 If you are caught drink driving, there is a strong chance the vehicle will either be a car or motorcycle.
-These two categories of transport form approximately 98% of current drink driving charges in Queensland.
+These two categories of transport form approximately 98% of the current drink driving charge in Queensland.
 However, these are not the only forms of transport you are able to be caught drink driving.
 Do you know the laws?

 If you are found to be riding a horse with a blood alcohol concentration exceeding the legal limit, you are able to be charged and convicted of drink driving.

 The maximum penalty for this offense is a $4000 fine or up to nine months imprisonment.

 Although the severity of drinks in public is serious, the maximum penalties are only enforced in the most severe circumstances.
 Regardless of what penalty is imposed, you will generally not have your license disqualified.

 Many people are simply caught out by these rules as they do not understand drink driving does not have to occur in a car or motorcycle alone.
 It is important to appreciate you are able to be charged whilst in charge of almost all forms of vehicular devices regardless of whether it has a motor.